Ask Slashdot: Should I Move From Java To Scala?

 The original submission asks two related questions.
 First, "Do you have to be a CS/math genius to make sense of Scala and use it correctly?"
 But more importantly, "Is Scala there to stay wherever it is deployed and used in real-world scenarios, or are there pitfalls and cracks showing up that would deter you from using Scala once again?"
 So share your experiences and answers in the comments.
 Would you recommend moving from Java to Scala?

-Twitter and Scala (Score:3)
+Twitter and Scala (Score:5, Informative)

 https://www.quora.com/Is-Twitter-getting-rid-of-Scala